AmbireTech/adex-protocol/components/smart-platform.md

 @TODO: consider libp2p for communicating between payment channel participants
 @TODO Mention the off chain complexity cost, in reaching consensus especially when one party missed an event
-@TODO There should be a special msg in the state channel that should be send to the consensus leader: `need_missed_events` or something like that - where the follower(s) say that they won’t continue signing unless those events are included or at least some part of them; that would be determined by `missed_event_treshold`
+@TODO There should be a special msg in the payment channel that should be send to the consensus leader: `need_missed_events` or something like that - where the follower(s) say that they won’t continue signing unless those events are included or at least some part of them; that would be determined by `missed_event_threshold`

 @TODO sidenote, the smart contract itself will be suspiciously simple so it has to be well documented